Exchange and completion - First time buyer

 excited children with mum seeing their new home on completion day

 Completion day is the final step in the house-buying process, when the keys are handed over and ownership of the property legally transfers from the seller to the buyer.
-From fund transfers to key collection, here’s everything you need to know to prepare for a smooth move.
+From fund transfers to key collection, here’s everything you need to know (especially if you are a first-time buyer) to prepare for a smooth move.

 What is completion day?